Justin-Morrow/social/README.md

 Social Media API

 # Description

 A REST API for a social media app.
 Built with Express, Mongoose, and MongoDB.

+Demo video is shown using Insomnia

 Video Link: https://drive.google.com/file/d/13bB2Cl28XUZsNVw7PNZk-CK4--HZ--Vm/view

 # User Story

 As a social media startup, I want an API for my social network that uses a NoSQL database so that my website can handle large amounts of unstructured data.

 # Usage